ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

 Make a [github repository](https://github.com/new) for `Your-Module-Name` without readme, .gitignore or license files.

+Change to your module directory:

+    cd ~/sandbox/Your-Module-Name

+Add this single line file as `README.md`:

+    # Your-Module-Name

 Setup your module for use with `git`:

-    cd ~/sandbox/Your-Module-Name
     git init -b main
     git add .
     git commit -a -m 'Initial commit'

-Add this single line as a new `README.md` file:

-    # Your-Module-Name

 Setup your repository with github: